jrmdel/Metal100/README.md

 These data were retrieved via the Spotify API.
 At this date, the API provides even more information such as the liveness of a song, the speechiness of a song or even the mode.
 Further analysis could be done thanks to that.

-Here is our analysis, written in French.
+Feel free to check the file `main.r` that contains the essential lines of code that helped us create useful graphs.
+If you want more details on what we extracted, you can check our analysis, written in French.